minling/prework-environment-challenge-web-0615-public/README.md

 Now that you've completed your [First Lab](http://learn.flatironschool.com/lessons/1013), we're going to make sure that you've installed everything okay when you configured your environment back in [Environment Setup](http://learn.flatironschool.com/lessons/1171).

-All you need to do is run `ironboard`.
+All you need to do is run `ironboard`, which will run the tests in the `spec/` directory.
+Don't worry if running the tests takes a few seconds to finish.
 If everything's all green, you're good to go!
 If you need help, click the "Need Help" button.

 Next: